 How can it be fixed?

 Well, the obvious fix is for men to get the heck out of women’s meetings.
-Don’t show up — don’t preside.
+Men, don’t show up — don’t preside, invite women to preside at their own meetings.
 Turn down invitations to women’s meetings.
 Discourage women from choosing male speakers as keynotes for stake women’s conferences.
-Allow women to run an entire meeting all by themselves without your presence.
-Believe in our real priesthood authority and good sense, and show it by trusting us to operate independently.
+Encourage women to run an entire meeting all by themselves without your presence.
+Believe in women’s real priesthood authority and good sense, and show it by trusting women to operate independently.

 There’s a part of me that thinks it shouldn’t be radical to suggest allowing women to run ALL of our own meetings, but I recognize that it is.
 While it remains a radical suggestion, this church will remain susceptible to real, reasonable criticisms about its institutional disbelief in women’s authority.

 There’s another possible solution: invite women to the priesthood session of conference.
 I mean, I have actual priesthood authority.
 Why am I not invited to that meeting?
-It definitely seems like if I male leaders actually believed in my priesthood authority, I’d be more likely to be invited to that meeting than men to speak at a women’s session.
-I mean, I have actual priesthood authority.
+It definitely seems that if male leaders actually believed in my priesthood authority, I’d be more likely to be invited to a priesthood meeting than men are to be invited to speak at a women’s meeting.
+You keep telling me I have actual priesthood authority.
 Male priesthood leaders are not actual women.
 I belong in a priesthood session.
 Men do not belong in a women’s session.

 Now if you want to keep a men’s and women’s session, I’m fine with that.
-Just change the name of the “priesthood” session to the men’s session and kick the guys out of the women’s meeting.
+Just change the name of the “priesthood” session to the men’s session (and kick the guys out of the women’s meeting, thankyouverymuch).
 You could eliminate both meetings all together and just use direct means to reach members of each group — a fifth, general session of conference.
-I hate this latter idea.
+(I hate this latter idea.
 I like having meetings segregated by gender myself, and I think gender segregated meetings supports the principles in the Family Proclamation.
 I crave women’s voices and experiences.
-I want more chances to hear them.
+I want more chances to hear them.)

 Some may think that I’m breaking my temple covenants and speaking evil of the Lord’s anointed here.
 I don’t.
 I think these are reasonable questions.
 To me, these questions aren’t faithless — they are the opposite of faithlessness.
 If I didn’t believe in the real, actual priesthood authority of women, I would not wonder about why so many men are in my meetings.